SAP-samples/teched2022-DA261/exercises/database_explorer/ex3/README.md

 # Exercise 3 - Using the SQL Console
 In this exercise, we will explore some of the functionality in the SAP HANA database explorer's SQL Console.
+Please repeat the steps shown below.

 1. A SQL Console can be opened by the context menu of a connection or after selecting a connection and clicking on the SQL Console toolbar icon.